 If I am already a Blue Book member, why do I need DRC?

-What is DRC’s jurisdiction?
+What is DRC’s jurisdiction over disputes?

 I am located outside of Canada.
 Why should I become a DRC member?